*Please note that this post has affiliate links. If you buy through my links, at no additional cost to you, I may earn a small commission – thank you!

 After taking this class, you’ll see why Finnish isn’t as difficult as they say and get connected with this beautiful language.

-Join 3400+ students already in my Finnish classes learning easy Finnish.
-Enroll here in the class.
+Join thousands of students already in my Finnish classes learning easy Finnish.

 Are You Ready to Start Discovering Your Finnish Roots?

 It’s never been this easy to obtain information and start your own research to find Finnish ancestors.

 The research itself takes some detective work, but I hope this collection of resources, databases, groups, and forums will help you on your journey.